Sture murders: Aftermath

 Erik remained in a state of madness for half a year, cared for by Karin Månsdotter, whom he married in the summer.
 Until his recovery late in 1567, the privy council assumed control of the government and had Persson tried and sentenced to death, although the verdict was not carried out.
 Upon his recovery, Erik XIV restored his own and Persson's power.
-In February 1568, during a campaign in Småland, Erik's secretary, Mårten Helsing, made a disparaging comment about Persson – the King was so outraged that he stabbed Helsing with a fire iron, causing injuries from which the secretary died on 7 April.
+In February 1568, during a campaign in Småland, Erik's secretary, Mårten Helsing, made a disparaging comment about Persson, so outraging the king that he stabbed Helsing with a fire iron, causing injuries from which the secretary died on 7 April.

 An uprising of nobles started in the summer of 1568, led by his brothers Charles and John, which led to Erik's being deposed in January 1569.
 Sten Eriksson, who had survived the Sture murders because of his name, was killed in the final battle of the uprising.
 Jöran Persson was killed by the insurgents in the same uprising when the Stockholm garrison deserted Erik XIV and turned in Persson.

 Erik died in 1577 from arsenic supposedly mixed in pea soup; until his death, according to Scott (1992), he "was taken from one castle prison to another, first with his family then alone, occasionally sane, sometimes lapsing into insanity."
 On 10 March 1575, the privy council had issued a document calling for the murder of Erik in case he could not be kept safely in prison; among the signatories were several nobles whom Erik had failed to capture at Svartsjö in 1567, namely Per Brahe, Ture Bielke, Hogenskild Bielke and Erik Gustafsson Stenbock, and also Sten Banér's brother, Gustaf.

-The clothes worn by Svante, Nils and Erik Sture at the time of their deaths were kept by Märta (Martha), Svante's wife and the mother of Nils and Erik, and are now on display in Uppsala Cathedral's northern tower.
+The clothes worn by Svante, Nils, and Erik Sture at the time of their deaths were kept by Märta (Martha), Svante's wife and the mother of Nils and Erik, and are now on display in Uppsala Cathedral's northern tower.